shm-dsgn/blog-api/README.md

 ## Usage

-To start the development backend server and view the Blog App API, run the following command:
+To start the development backend server and view the BlogOn API, run the following command:

 ```bash
 npm start